About the London Crystal Palace International Film Festival, UK

-The Crystal Palace International Film Festival (CPIFF) promotes independent film makers and talent from all over the world.
+The London Crystal Palace International Film Festival (CPIFF) UK promotes independent film makers and talent from all over the world.

-The festival provides opportunities for film makers to have their work screened at selected venues around Crystal Palace in South East London to a passionate audience of film professionals, journalists and the general public and the chance to win a Best in Category or a Best in Festival CPIFF award selected by a panel of celebrity and respected industry judges.
+The festival in London UK, provides opportunities for film makers to have their work screened at selected venues around Crystal Palace in South East London, near Croydon, to a passionate audience of film professionals, journalists and the general public and the chance to win a Best in Category or a Best in Festival CPIFF award selected by a panel of celebrity and respected industry judges.
 The audiences get the opportunity to see top quality film making in genres and lengths that do not get main stream platforms.
 Attendees are always astounded by the quality they see.
-CPIFF also shows them in unique and social environments often with fabulous food and drink available enhancing the whole experience to more than just great films.
+CPIFF also shows them in unique architectural and social environments often with fabulous food and drink available enhancing the whole experience to more than just great films.

 One of the UK's best known comedians, his CV as a performer, writer and

 producer is long, from starring in countless TV and radio shows to acting alongside Johnny Depp.

 Animation director at Cinesite, has directed special effects and animation on

 some of the biggest films such as the Harry Potter, James Bond, Batman and X-Men franchises,

 The Golden Compass, Clash of the Titans, Prince of Persia and Disney Pixars' John Carter of Mars.